michaelhla/ligand-diffusion/README.md

 # ligand-diffusion
 model for generating small molecules conditional on target protein and binding pocket

-run `bash data-download/download_zenodo.sh` to download the PDBind dataset
+run `bash data-download/download_zenodo.sh` to download the PDBind, dockgen, and MOAD dataset